-In problem ,two well defined points whose position have already been plotted on the plan and selected . then by perfectly bisecting these points a new station is established at the required position.
+In problem ,two well defined points whose position have already been plotted on the plan and selected . then byperfectly bisecting these points a new station is established at the required position.

-- a.Suppose A and B are two well defined points whose position are plotted on map as a and b. it is required to locate a new station at P by perfectly bisecting A and B - b.
-An auxiliary station Q is selected at a suitable position on the ground.
+a.Suppose A and B are two well defined points whose position are plotted on map as a and b . it is required to locatea new station at P by perfectly bisecting A and B b.
+An auxiliary station Q is selected a suitable position on the ground.
 The table is set up at Q and it is leveled; centered and oriented by an eye estimate.
-It is then clamped. - c.
-With the alidade touching a and b the points A and B are bisected and a ray is drawn suppose these ray meet at q - d. with the alidade centered on q the ranging rod at A is bisected and a ray is drawn.
-Then by eye estimation a point $p_1$ is marked on this ray.
+It is then clamped.

+c.
+With the alidade touching a and b the points A and B are bisected and a ray is drawn suppose these ray meet at q d. with the alidade centered on q theranging rod at A is bisected and a ray is drawn.
+Then by eye estimation a point pi is marked on this ray.

 - e.
 The table is then shifted and centered on P with $p_1$ just over P. It is then leveled and oriented by the backlighting.
 With the alidade touching the point a the point A is bisected and the ray is drawn.
-Suppose this ray intersects at pq1 at the point q1 as assumed previously. - f.
-With the alidade centered on $p_1$ the point B is bisected and a ray is drawn .Suppose this ray intersect the ray qb at a point $b_1$ .
+Suppose this rayintersects at $pq_1$ at the point $q_1$ as assumed previously. - f.
+With the alidade centered on $p_1$ the point B is bisected and a ray is drawn .Suppose this ray intersect the ray qbat a point $b_1$ .
 The triangle $abb_1$ is known as triangle of error and is to be eliminated. - g.
 The alidade placed along the line $ab_1$ and a ranging rod R is fixed at some distance from the table.
 Then the alidade placed along the line ab and the table is turned to bisect R. at this position the table is said to be perfectly oriented. - (h) Finally, with the alidade centered on p and q, the points p and Q are bisected and rays are drawn.
-Suppose these rays intersect at a point a.
+Suppose theserays intersect at a point a.
 This would represent the exact position of the required station A. Then the station A is marked on the ground.

-2. The Three-point problem:
+2. The Three-point

-in this problem, three well defined points are selected whose positions have already been plotted on the map.
-Then, by perfectly bisecting these three welldefined points, a new station is established at the required position.
+problem: - in this problem, three well defined points are selected whose positions havealready been plotted on the map.
+Then, by perfectly bisecting these three well- defined points, a new station is established at the required position.

-No auxiliary station is required in order to solve this problem.
+No auxiliary station is required in orderto solve this problem.
 The table is directly placed at the required position.
-The problem may be solved by three methods (a) the graphical or Bessel's method, (b) the mechanical method, and (c) the trial and error method.

 - (a) The Graphical method - (1) Suppose A, B and C are three well-defined points which have been plotted as a, b and c.
 Now it is required to locate a station at P. - (2) The table is placed at the required station P and leveled.
 The alidade is placed along the line ca and the point A is bisected and ray drawn. - (3) Again the alidade is placed along the line ac and the point c is bisected and the table is clamped.
 With the alidade touching a, the point b is bisected and a ray is drawn.
-Suppose this ray intersects the previous ray at a point d.
+Suppose this ray intersects the previous rayat a point d.